Why is Tax Residency Important?

 In general, students in F or J status are considered nonresident aliens for tax purposes for the first five calendar years of their stay in the US.
 Scholars in J status are considered nonresident aliens for tax purposes for the first two calendar years of their stay.
 Please note that this is a general guideline only.
 If you want to accurately determine your tax residency status, please see the "Resources to Determine Your Tax Filing Status" section below.

 You can quickly find out your residency by completing a few questions on GLACIER Tax Prep (GTP).
+The GLACIER Tax Prep program will ask you a series of questions to determine your residency status for federal tax filing purposes.
 If GLACIER Tax Prep determines that you are a nonresident alien for tax purposes, you can proceed to use GLACIER Tax Prep to complete the federal (not state) tax forms.
-GLACIER Tax Prep is not available for international students or scholars who are determined to be resident aliens for tax purposes.
+If you qualify as a resident alien for tax purposes, you cannot use the tax preparation software in GLACIER Tax Prep.
+Resident aliens for tax purposes file taxes in the same manner as U.S. citizens and residents.
+You can find a list of services and resources available to resident aliens at the bottom left of our main tax page.
+Generally, tax treaties do not apply to individuals who qualify as resident aliens for tax purposes, but there are exceptions.

 Another resource to determine tax residency is the Internal Revenue Service (IRS).
 See the links below: